 I had just finished the Southern Upland Way, some 200 miles across the desolate and remote Scottish Borders.
 On reaching Portpatrick on the west coast I caught the bus/train to Glasgow and onward to Milngavie having found accommodation at a B&B that had just received a cancellation.
 Waking the next morning I was greeted by a huge room full of walkers from all over the world.
-Mostly USA and Canada, with a few Germans.
+Mostly the USA and Canada, with a few Germans.
 Most of them on pre-booked walking holidays.
 You had to queue at the start point for a photograph, kindly taken for me by a chatty couple of gnarly ladies from Yorkshire.
-Mini buses also queued to take luggage to the next stop over point.
+Minibuses also queued to take luggage to the next stopover point.
 So no point in rushing, but easing my way into the walk, almost to rest having completed the SUW.

 The gnarly ‘calendar girl’ ladies had the clothes off skinny dipping within a few miles from the start as I passed numerous clackity clack walking poles travelling north.
 My pace meant I was ahead of most of the crowd before lunchtime into Drymen.
-The ascent of Conic Hill gave spectacular views across Loch Lomond.
+The ascent of Conic Hill gave spectacular views of Loch Lomond.
 A popular spot for tourists walking up from Balmaha.
 I spot a Peregrine Falcon on the descent for a nice meal and a short walk to a good campsite, thankfully midge free (almost).
 Glorious weather forecast for the next 4 days 🙂

 Up early as fellow campers zzz zzz away to stop at Rowardennan Hotel for breakfast.
 Inversaid for lunch, all very civilised.
-I meet a couple of 5 day through hikers and walk with them into Benglas campsite for a nice meal and afternoon kip.
+I meet a couple of 5-day through hikers and walk with them into Benglas campsite for a nice meal and afternoon kip.

-In this weather it is almost criminal to waste the day with a lie in, so up early again to enjoy the early morning light, the best time of the day.
-Crainlarich and Tyndrum pass quickly as I progress into the highlands.
+In this weather, it is almost criminal to waste the day with a lie in, so up early again to enjoy the early morning light, the best time of the day.
+Crianlarich and Tyndrum pass quickly as I progress into the highlands.
 At Inverannan I decide to carry on after for a further 6 miles into the moor to wild camp.
 What a good decision.
 Fantastic views and beautiful quiet evening, watching the wild deer try to steal my food.
 It is much colder, so full gear on for a blissful sleep.

 As I wake very early this time (5AM).
 It is very cold given the cloudless sky, but exhilarating to walk into Glen Coe and the Kings House Hotel for breakfast, just as a vast campsite is waking.
 It dawns on me that it is possible to walk a full 30 miles into Fort William and complete the path in 4 days.
 I’m feeling great so march up Devil’s Staircase with ease followed by a rapid descent into Kinlochleven.
-The pace is terminated with a fall where I twist my ankle, but I am still able to walk into Fort William along some hard going rocky tracks with superb view of Ben Nevis.
+The pace is terminated with a fall where I twist my ankle, but I am still able to walk into Fort William along some hard going rocky tracks with a superb view of Ben Nevis.
 I am exhausted on reaching the brass statue in FW high street and phone around for a B&B as I eat some Fish and Chips.
-Luckily someone has a bed and after a couple of pints in the bar I am away with the fairies until breakfast the next day and the start of the Great Glen Way.
+Luckily someone has a bed and after a couple of pints in the bar, I am away with the fairies until breakfast the next day and the start of the Great Glen Way.
 This day is perhaps one of the best walking days I have had in Scotland.

 - Day 1 – 19m – Balmaha – Tent